abr-98/Guide-to-Computer-Vision/Applications/Object Detection/YOLO/YOLO V1/README.md

 ![Arch](https://miro.medium.com/max/3840/1*9ER4GVUtQGVA2Y0skC9OQQ.png)

 The YOLO v1 architecture has 24 convolutional layered architecture: 20 layers of pretrained network followed by 4 more convolutional layers, further followed by 2 fully connected layers.
 One with 4096 nodes and the last one with 7x7x30 nodes which gives an output of (7, 7, 30) as we want.
 The architecure is inspired by GoogleNet's architecture and has 1x1 reduction layers to reduce dimensions along with 3x3 convolutions.
 The last layer predicts the outputs as linear Regression, as we do not use a softmax or sigmoid function.
+The CNN networks outputs the feature maps of dimension 7 x 7 x 1024. which is falttened and sent to fully connected layers.

 #### Loss function